“This may sound stupid, but you can only milk the girls, right?”

 Frankly, it’s not a stupid question.
 A USFRA commissioned study found that 72% of consumers “know nothing or very little about farming or ranching”.

-Another shocking fact, cows have to give birth in order to produce milk.
+Yes, you can only milk the females… once they’ve calved that is.
+Another surprising fact, cows have to give birth in order to produce milk.
 Just like humans.

 Let’s take a quick look at how it all works:

 A female calf is born, we call that a heifer.
-When she’s about 14 months old (depending on numerous factors like size and body condition), she’s bred and should calve around 2 years of age.
+When she’s about 14 months old (depending on numerous factors like size and body condition), she’s bred and should calve 283 days later, around 2 years of age.
 Any less and she may struggle to maintain proper body condition that first lactation.
 Any more and she may become over conditioned, storing fat in her udder thereby reducing her milking capacity for life.

 Once she calves, she’ll be called a cow and she’ll begin producing milk.